Royal Flying Corps: Photo-reconnaissance

-From 16,000 feet a photographic plate could cover some 2 × 3 mi of front line in sharp detail.
+From 16000 ft, a photographic plate could cover some 2 × 3 mi of front line in sharp detail.
 In 1915 Lieutenant-Colonel JTC Moore-Brabrazon designed the first practical aerial camera.
 These semi-automatic cameras became a high priority for the Corps and photo-reconnaissance aircraft were soon operational in numbers with the RFC.
 The camera was usually fixed to the side of the fuselage, or operated through a hole in the floor.
 The increasing need for surveys of the western front and its approaches, made extensive aerial photography essential.
 Aerial photographs were exclusively used in compiling the British Army's highly detailed 1:10,000 scale maps introduced in mid-1915.
 Such were advances in aerial photography that the entire Somme Offensive of July–November 1916 was based on the RFC's air-shot photographs.

 Artillery observation

 One of the initial and most important uses of RFC aircraft was observing artillery fire behind the enemy front line at targets that could not be seen by ground observers.
 The fall of shot of artillery fire were easy enough for the pilot to see, providing he was looking in the right place at the right time; apart from this the problem was communicating corrections to the battery.

 Development of procedures had been the responsibility of No 3 Squadron and the Royal Artillery in 1912–13.
 These methods usually depended on the pilot being tasked to observe the fire against a specific target and report the fall of shot relative to the target, the battery adjusted their aim, fired and the process was repeated until the target was effectively engaged.
 One early communication method was for the flier to write a note and drop it to the ground where it could be recovered but various visual signalling methods were also used.
 This meant the pilots had to observe the battery to see when it fired and see if it had laid out a visual signal using white marker panels on the ground.

 The Royal Engineers' Air Battalion had pioneered experiments with wireless telegraphy in airships and aircraft before the RFC was created.
-The early transmitters weighed 75 pounds and filled a seat in the cockpit, which meant that the pilot had to fly the aircraft, navigate, observe the fall of the shells and transmit the results by morse code by himself.
+The early transmitters weighed 75 lb and filled a seat in the cockpit, which meant that the pilot had to fly the aircraft, navigate, observe the fall of the shells and transmit the results by morse code by himself.
 Also, the wireless in the aircraft could not receive.
 Originally only a special Wireless Flight attached to No. 4 Squadron RFC had the wireless equipment.
 Eventually this flight was expanded into No. 9 Squadron under Major Hugh Dowding.
 However, in early 1915 the Sterling lightweight wireless became available and was widely used.
 In 1915 each corps in the BEF was assigned a RFC squadron solely for artillery observation and reconnaissance duties.
 The transmitter filled the cockpit normally used by the observer and a trailing wire antenna was used which had to be reeled in prior to landing.